GE

 Against Trading 212/Freetrade: These commission-free platforms are cheapest for active share trading.
 But they lack SIPPs, have limited fund ranges, and the free model raises questions about how they make money (spoiler: payment for order flow and currency conversion margins).

 For a full side-by-side of the top Stocks & Shares ISA platforms, see our dedicated comparison.
-For more on investing generally, including how to build a portfolio from scratch, visit our investing hub.

 The FCA's guidance on investment platforms is worth reading if you're comparing options.
 AJ Bell is FCA-regulated and your investments are protected by the FSCS up to £85,000 per person if the platform fails.